Jewel-7/Todo-backEnd/README.md

 # Delete

-After the url just type /delete and write the valid TaskId of the the data To be Deleted
+After the url just type /delete and write the valid TaskId of the the data in the body To be Deleted